-AOL's instant messaging client, AIM, has the majority of instant messaging users in the United States.
-Microsoft Windows has a 90 percent market share in operating systems. eBay has an 80 percent share of online auctions.
+Facebook is by far the most dominant social network worldwide.
+Microsoft Windows has a 90 percent market share in operating systems.
+EBay has an 80 percent share of online auctions.
 Why are these firms so dominant?
-Largely due to the concept of network effects14 (see Chapter 5 "Understanding Network Effects").
+Largely due to the concept of network effects16 (see Chapter 6 "Understanding Network Effects").
 Network effects (sometimes called network externalities or Metcalfe's Law) exist when a product or service becomes more valuable as more people use it.
-If you're the first person with an AIM account, then AIM isn't very valuable.
-But with each additional user, there's one more person to chat with.
+If you're the first person with a Facebook account, then Facebook isn't very valuable.
+But with each additional user, there's one more person to communicate with.
 A firm with a big network of users might also see value added by third parties.
-Sony's PlayStation 2 dominated the prior generation of video game consoles in large part because it had more games than its rivals, and most of these games were provided by firms other than Sony.
-Third-party add-on products, books, magazines, or even skilled labor are all attracted to networks of the largest number of users, making dominant products more valuable.
+Apple's iOS devices (the iPhone, iPod touch, and iPad) and Google's Android dominate rivals from Microsoft and HP in part because Apple and Google have tens of thousands more apps that run on and enhance these devices, and most of these apps are provided by firms other than Apple and Google.
+Third-party add-on products, books, magazines, or even skilled labor are all attracted to networks of the largest number of users, making dominant products even more valuable.